 - Blend all ingredients (except for coconut shreds) in a blender until smooth.
 Add coconut shreds as garnish and enjoy!

-One response to “Chai-Berry Smoothie”
+2 responses to “Chai-Berry Smoothie”

 One of the things I appreciated about this recipe is how easy it was to make.
 With just a few simple ingredients, I was able to create a satisfying and healthy breakfast that kept me feeling full and energized throughout the morning.